 Each year, SMBE provides funds in aid for SMBE SATELLITE, INTERDISCIPLINARY AND REGIONAL MEETINGS.
 These meetings are organized and held independent of the SMBE annual meeting.

-SMBE is now calling for proposals for meetings and actions to be held between Jan 2022 and Dec 31st 2022.
+SMBE is now calling for proposals for meetings and actions to be held between Jan 2023 and Dec 31st 2023.
 Funds will be awarded on a competitive basis to members of the molecular evolution research community to run workshops/meetings on an important, focused, and timely topic of their choice.
 The number of awards will depend on the quality of proposals and total cost.
-However, given the paucity of meetings for some time, we may fund more proposals this year.

-The deadline for submission of proposals is November 10th 2021.
+The extended deadline for submission of proposals is 15 October 2022.

 SMBE SATELLITE MEETINGS

 These are workshops or small, topically focused meetings with fewer than 100 participants that are organized and held independent of the SMBE annual meeting.
 In the past five years, SMBE has supported multiple satellite meetings on diverse topics, a sample of our most recent Satellite meetings include:

 - “Fungal pathogens” 2022

 - “Molecular Biology and Evolution of Cancer” 2019